 Record a Playing Video to a GIF using PotPlayer

-5. Under File Format settings click the drop down box and set the output format to GIF.
+- In the File Format dropdown, set the output format to GIF.

-6. Click the Start button then on the playing window resume your video by pressing the play button.
+- Click the Start button, then on the playing window, resume your video by pressing the play button.

 Quality of the Animated GIF